muhammed38/summertrack-git/README.md

 # summertrack-git
 Simple Repo
-# Problematic line: edit timestamps:
+## Problematic line: timestamps separated by comma's.
-1629365118798
+Use F12, and get the result of Date.now() on the javascript console:
+1629365118798, 1629365252383

+##Contributors in alphabetical order
+### Jaak Trekhaak added a line
+At timestamp: 1629365252383
-# John Beton added a line
+### John Beton added a line
 At timestamp: 1629365118798